 Mrs. Ann Bertels

-It is so exciting to have freshmen in the building again.
-I am looking forward to working with you!
+Welcome back to school!
+I am looking forward to working with you this year.
 My goal is to help you create a solid foundation of language arts skills and develop at least an appreciation if not a love for the written word.

-English I- both regular and honors - is a whole year course meeting every day for one period.
-This course will span many genres of literature, both fiction and nonfiction, and will use literary analysis as a springboard for composition, vocabulary and grammar study.
+English I is a whole year course meeting every day for one period.
+This course will span many genres of literature, both fiction and nonfiction, and will use literary analysis as a springboard for composition, vocabulary, and grammar study.

 A variety of content will be covered.
-This content includes short stories, novels, articles, research papers, poetry, drama, vocabulary, grammar usage and mechanics, and timed writings.
+This content includes short stories, novels, nonfiction articles, research papers, poetry, drama, vocabulary, grammar, and timed writings.
 Students will conduct close readings and discussions of a variety of titles, and they will increase their ability to use textual evidence to prove an argument.
 A complete curriculum can be found on the district website.

 There are six units of study.
-Each unit has an assortment of formative assessments and a summative assessment test in SchoolNet.
+Each unit has an assortment of formative assessments (written and verbal) and a summative assessment test in SchoolNet.
 Students will take a midterm exam in December and a final exam in May.
-They will also periodically take iReady reading assessments.

 English Department Grading Scale

-Grades are devided into Formative, Summative, and End of Semester categories.
+Grades are divided into Formative, Summative, and End of Semester categories.
 The Summative category will have unit assessments (SchoolNet tests and final copies).
-The End of Term category will include the Midterm Exam and the EOC score.
+The End of Term category will include the Midterm Exam and the Final Exam.
 The Formative category will have all other grades (daily work, quiz scores, grammar scores, etc.).

 Late and Absent Work